AdaptiveMotorControlLab/CellSeg3D/_sources/res/guides/detailed_walkthrough.rst.txt

 Detailed walkthrough
 ===================================

-The following guide will show in details how to use the plugin's workflow, starting from a large labeled volume.
+The following guide will show you how to use the plugin's workflow, starting from human-labeled annotation volume, to running inference on novel volumes.

 Preparing images and labels
 -------------------------------

+CellSeg3D was designed for cleared-brain tissue data (collected on mesoSPIM ligthsheet systems).
+Specifically, we provide a series of deep learning models that we have found to work well on cortical whole-neuron data.
+We also provide support for MONAI models, and we have ported TRAILMAP to PyTorch and trained the model on mesoSPIM collected data.
+We provide all the tooling for you to use these weights and also perform transfer learning by fine-tuning the model(s) on your data for even better performance!

-To get started with the entire workflow, you'll need at least one pair of image and corresponding labels;
+To get started with the entire workflow (i.e., fine-tuning on your data), you'll need at least one pair of image and corresponding labels;
 let's assume you have part of a cleared brain from mesoSPIM imaging as a large .tif file.

+If you want to test the models "as is", please see "Inference" sections in our docs.

 .. figure:: ../images/init_image_labels.png
    :scale: 40 %
    :align: center

-   Example of an anisotropic volume and its associated labels.
+   Example of an anisotropic volume (i.e., often times the z resolution is not the same as x and y) and its associated labels.

 .. note::